klein0r/ioBroker.awtrix-light/docs/en/README.md

 - A custom app with a selected object id of a state, but `%s` is missing in the text
 - A custom app with a selected object id of a state without a unit `common.unit`, but `%u` is used in the text
+- A custom app without a selected object, but `%s` has been used in the text

 ## History apps